pmchrist/Capsule_Climate/notes.md

 > Previous point has been fixed by normalizing the emissions part + Changed from all stock into last production.
 It is now quite influencial and moves market preferences.
 Next is to improve opinion dynamics and the initialization.

 # ToDo Conceptual:
-1) Social Pillar integration into the Consumermarket process linear fomula presentation     -> Finalized
+1) Social Pillar integration into the Consumermarket process linear fomula presentation     -> Finalized, needs presentation
+2) Make presentation on how Opinion dynamics work
-2) Modify Isaak's Diagram to be in line with my Thesis
+3) Modify Isaak's Diagram to be in line with my Thesis

 # ToDo Research/Tests:
 0) Some Errors: